Styyx1/ADT/README.md

 ## Credits and Thanks

+- Althro for allowing me to continue to work on it.
 - _YOU_ for reading this.
 - The Aetherius Modding Team.
 - Halgari and everyone the WJ Team - Wabbajack is awesome and so are you.

 ## Contact

-Whilst I am available primarily on [my server](https://discord.gg/xRrHRsb5e9), please check the [issues](https://github.com/Althro/ADT/issues) tab on github first if you have any issues.
+Whilst I am available primarily on [Aetherius Modding](https://discord.gg/xRrHRsb5e9), please check the [issues](https://github.com/The-Animonculory/ADT/issues) tab on github first if you have any issues.
 DO NOT DM ME ON DISCORD.